jupyterlab/jupyter-ai/docs/source/users/index.md

 Once the extension has loaded, you can run `%%ai` cell magic commands and `%ai` line magic commands.
 Run `%%ai help` or `%ai help` for help with syntax.
+You can also pass `--help` as an argument to any line magic command (for example, `%ai list --help`) to learn about what the command does and how to use it.

 ### Choosing a provider and model